Israeli police: 2 killed, 5 wounded in Jerusalem car-ramming

 Israel’s new far-right government led by Benjamin Netanyahu, had accused the previous government of inaction in the face of a deadly wave of Palestinian assaults last year, stirring questions about its stance toward the Palestinians at this time of heightened tension.

-Netanyahu’s office said he dispatched more police forces to the area and directed they carry out arrests.
-He and Ben-Gvir also called for the immediate sealing of the assailant’s home ahead of its planned demolition.
+Netanyahu’s office said he dispatched more police forces to the area and directed them to arrest those in the driver’s “circle.”
+He and Ben-Gvir called for the immediate sealing of the assailant’s home ahead of its planned demolition.

 Israel defends such home demolitions of Palestinian attackers’ family homes as a deterrent meant to prevent future attacks.
 But human rights groups criticize the practice as collective punishment, prohibited by international law, leaving relatives homeless who had nothing to do with the attack.

-The new hard-line government has announced its intention to accelerate decades-old policy, sealing the family homes of two attackers in east Jerusalem following a pair of shootings last month.
+The new government has announced its intention to accelerate the decades-old policy of home demolitions, sealing the family homes of two attackers in east Jerusalem following a pair of shootings last month.

+Officials have also escalated the demolitions of Palestinian homes built without hard-to-get Israeli building permits in the city’s east, where some 200,000 Israelis live in Jewish neighborhoods that most of the world consider to be in occupied territory.

+In the area of Wadi Qaddum earlier on Friday, Palestinians held midday prayers in protest outside an apartment building housing 100 residents that is slated to be razed.
+Netanyahu’s office has reportedly delayed the demolition.
+Heavily armed police burst into the area as men gathered in prayer, confiscating Palestinian flags and firing tear gas to disperse the demonstration.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.